How To Market A Book Online In Three Easy Steps

 Share your blog posts on Twitter at regular intervals, and they will bring people to your blog.

-Spend at most half an hour a day on Twitter and follow a few new users who might fit as potential readers or book buyers.
+Spend half an hour a day at most on Twitter and follow a few new users who might fit as potential readers or book buyers.

 You can search with a hashtag to do this.
 Look for #amreading or #booklover, or you can do a user search for people who might have an avid reader in their profile.